catwell/www.warp10.io/tools/github_repositories.md

 ### WarpScript extensions

-<a href="https://github.com/cityzendata/warp10-ext-elastic" title="This Warpscript extension allows the user to effectively load and search data on an Elsticsearch into WarpScript.">Elasticsearch</a>
+<a href="https://github.com/cityzendata/warp10-ext-elastic" title="This Warpscript extension allows the user to effectively load and search data on an Elasticsearch into WarpScript.">Elasticsearch</a>

 <a name="Interpreters"></a>